 - Fully electric car – 4p

-What about business mileage rates for private cars on business?
+What about business mileage rates for private cars?

 The Advisory Fuel Rate company car business mileage rates are to be used by company car drivers and should not be confused with Approved Mileage Allowance Payments, known as AMAPs.